elasticio/elasticio.github.io/content/_developers/building-java-component.md

 Typically the logo of the API vendor gets used as component logo.
 If you did not provide any logo, the component will show a generic logo for your component.

-The directoty `src/main/java` (8) is predefined directory Gradle expects your Java sources to be located in and the `schemas` (7) directory is the location of JSON schemas defining the component's metatada which we will cover later in this article.
+The directory `src/main/java` (8) is predefined directory Gradle expects your Java sources to be located in and the `schemas` (7) directory is the location of JSON schemas defining the component's metatada which we will cover later in this article.